FAQ

 We work alongside established design teams, embedding the Principal Designer role within the design process.

-This allows other professionals to continue working within their traditional roles, while ensuring that coordination, information flow, and regulatory oversight are maintained.
+This allows other professionals to continue working within their traditional roles, while ensuring that coordination, information flow,

 What if we are close to starting work on site but still need to appoint a Principal Designer?